Ads not showing? Here’s how to improve your Google Ad rank

-Similar to how Google ranks organic results, ad rank is a part of Google’s auction process that determines your ad’s position on Google’s search results page.
-There are multiple factors that affect ad rank which will be covered more below.
+Similar to how Google ranks organic results, Google ad rank is a part of Google’s auction process that determines your ad’s position on Google’s search results page.
+There are multiple factors that affect Google ad rank which will be covered more below.

 Having a top-ranking ad is beneficial for your business as it increases visibility and click-through-rates (CTR).

-Factors that affect ad ranking
+Factors that affect Google Ad Rank

-Ad Rank is calculated using your bid amount, your auction-time ad quality (including expected clickthrough rate, ad relevance, and landing page experience), the Ad Rank thresholds, the competitiveness of an auction, the context of the person’s search (for example, the person’s location (see Local SEO), device, time of search, the nature of the search terms, the other ads and search results that show on the page, and other user signals and attributes), and the expected impact of extensions and other ad formats.
+Google Ad Rank is calculated using your bid amount, your auction-time ad quality (including expected clickthrough rate, ad relevance, and landing page experience), the Ad Rank thresholds, the competitiveness of an auction, the context of the person’s search (for example, the person’s location (see Local SEO), device, time of search, the nature of the search terms, the other ads and search results that show on the page, and other user signals and attributes), and the expected impact of extensions and other ad formats.

 1 Bid amount